 12.39 An offender may reasonably expect privacy as a result of the passage of time.
-You should take into account the strong public interest in the rehabilitation of offenders (See Use personal data lawfully).
+You should take into account the strong public interest in the rehabilitation of offenders (See Use personal data lawfully) as well as that of the public being informed on matters of public interest.